 Most concerns around pets are familiar:

-These situations can be costly and frustrating, especially when operators have little documentation or accountability tied to the reservation.
+These situations can be costly and frustrating, especially when operators have little to no documentation about the pet (breed, weight, vaccination records, behavioral history, etc.).

 That creates several operational issues: